sentry-kubernetes/charts/sentry/docs/UPGRADE.md

 # Upgrade

+## Upgrading from 12.x.x version of this Chart to 13.0.0

+ClickHouse was reconfigured with sharding and replication in-mind, If you are using external ClickHouse, you don't need to do anything.

+**WARNING**: You will lose current event data<br>
+Otherwise, you should delete the old ClickHouse volumes in-order to upgrade to this version.

 ## Upgrading from 11.x.x version of this Chart to 12.0.0

 Redis chart was upgraded to newer version.
 If you are using external redis, you don't need to do anything.